With over two millennia of history behind it, Japanese sake isn't your typical run-of-the-mill alcohol beverage.

-These ultra premium sakes use rice that’s been polished down to an impressive 50% of their original size.
-The result is an insanely smooth and complex flavor profile.
+These ultra premium sakes use rice polished to an impressive 50% of its original size.
+The result is a smooth and complex flavor profile.

-Since daiginjo sake is the most difficult of brews to master, they generally command a premium price.
-They’re best enjoyed cold to bring out the subtlies in flavor.
+Since daiginjo sake is the most difficult of brews to master, they command a premium price.
+They're best enjoyed cold to bring out the subtleties and sophisticated flavor profiles.

 Like in other classifications, junmai daiginjo refers to daiginjo sake without added alcohol.

 As you might expect, like beer, not all sake reflects the true art of the craft.
-Futsushu, also known as table sake, is much like your run-of-the-mill mass-produced lager: fine to enjoy from time to time but hardly worth writing home about.
+Futsushu is also known as table sake.
+Futsushu is much like your run-of-the-mill mass-produced lager: It's fine to enjoy from time to time but hardly worth writing home about.

 Futsushu sakes are those that don't quite cut it as a junmai.
 They're brewed with rice that's only polished somewhere between 70 and 90 percent.

-The rice used in the production of futsushu is often closer to table rice varieties than the special sake rice in more premium offerings.
-The result is a sake that’s not quite as smooth a drink—or as pleasant an experience when you decide to drag yourself out of bed the next day!
+The rice used in the production of futsushu is often closer to table rice varieties than the special sake rice in premium grade sake.
+The result is a sake variety that's not quite as smooth a drink—or as pleasant an experience when you decide to drag yourself out of bed the next day!

 How to Drink Sake